 Ballet is still a beautiful art form even if the dancer can’t put their foot behind their head.
 On the other hand, working on your flexibility regardless of your age is a great way to avoid tendinitis, arthritis, and rheumatism since you have to extensively warm up and stretch before each session.

 Learning ballet usually comes with a strict regime.
 Regardless of your level, even if you’re just attending a taster sessions, you’ll usually need to respect a few rules:

-Most of these rules work pretty well in everyday life, too.
-Dance classes are a great opportunity to improve yourself, relax, make friends, and work out (ballet is a sport in its own right).
+Most of these rules work pretty well in everyday life, too. dance classes near me are a great opportunity to improve yourself, relax, make friends, and work out (ballet is a sport in its own right).

 You can still learn ballet if you didn’t as a child.
 (Source: sobima)

 If you want to learn to dance, you have to remain disciplined.
-You need to focus 100% on your lessons.
+You need to focus 100% on your lessons in order to master everything from the 5 foot positions to the perfect pirouette.
 You’ll see problems arise if you stop paying attention during your lessons.
 However, if you put your all into each lesson, you’ll somehow feel exhausted and rejuvenated at the same time.

 During dance workshops, private classes, or group classes, there’s a high probability that you’ll learn a dance routine.

 Even if you’re new to dancing, you’ll have to learn how to memorise dance steps along to music.
 If you’ve already studied another style of dance, be it ballroom dancing, tap, or Latin dance, you’ll probably already have a good idea of how to do it.

 This is why you need to be disciplined and concentrate fully during your lessons.
 Otherwise, you won’t remember half the stuff you’re supposed to.